Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 This time, I’m covering a little bit of everything: career, relationships, personal growth, adventures, and what’s next.

-After my last Life Update, a few people brought it up in coffee chats and consults and said, “I read all that, but tell me more.”
+After my last Life Update, people brought it up in coffee chats and consults saying, “I read all that, and I have questions about it all so can you tell me more.”
 So here we are.
 I’ll write a bit more so there’s more for you to ask me about.

 I've organized from the lightest to the heaviest parts of my life.
 So onto section 1.